FAQ

 Q: Is GRE required?
 Does it make my application stronger if I were to include the report?

-A: Applicants for the 2022-2023 academic year are not required to take the GRE or submit GRE scores as part of their application package.
+A: Applicants for the 2025-2026 academic year are not required to take the GRE or submit GRE scores as part of their application package.
 We understand some applicants do not have access to GRE preparation and that’s why we’re not requiring it and are generally de-emphasizing GRE scores.
 However, if you have taken the GRE, you are welcome to include the report in your package, which will be looked at holistically as we do with all applications.
-The GRE exemption will be reviewed for the cohort beginning fall 2023.

 Q: What is the minimum GPA requirement?